 Mr. Kristof continues to explain that abortion wasn’t illegal at America’s founding and that some Christian churches and organizations supported it.
 So, us pro-lifers today are really doing something out of the ordinary.
 Slavery was legal in early America too and some churches supported it.
 Is he suggesting if something wasn’t illegal early in our country’s history that it has a lifetime pass of remaining not only legal but morally true?
 He may want to reconsider that line of reasoning.

-Mr. Kristof seems to be utterly unaware of the pro-life argument too.
+Mr. Kristof seems to be utterly unaware of the pro-life argument.
 In my experience, the pro-abortion crowd cares almost nothing about understanding the pro-life position.
-As I’ve explained the pro-life arguments to pro-abortion people, they often look confused because their whole world has just been turned upside down that the pro-life argument is not “Because the Bible told me.”
+As I’ve explained the pro-life arguments to those on the other side, they often look confused because their whole world has just been turned upside down that the pro-life argument is not “Because the Bible told me.”

 Yet today it’s taken as self-evident among conservative Christians that life begins at fertilization — without realizing that this would have astonished many Christians throughout the ages.

 So, according to Mr. Kristof, a Christian only can believe what he or she believes other Christians have thought?
 If true, which Christians do we believe?
 Do I have to follow what the Presbyterians through history have believed?
 Or the Baptist?
 Help!
 I’m a Christian and I cannot think for myself!
 It is clear Mr. Kristof doesn’t think very highly of Christians and has at best a cultural caricature of their beliefs.
 Sure, we’ve brought a lot of it onto ourselves.
 And the “conservative” Christian comment; I get the impression Mr. Kristof is trying to weaken the pro-life argument by suggesting you don’t want to be pro-life, because if you are, you know, you are one of those Christians.